manu10/life-evaluation-tool/docs/implementation-plan.md

   - Why it helps: Turns logs into actionable adjustments.
   - Test it: Create sample data (interrupts, replacements, env applies) and verify percentages and trend.

-- Weekly Review (`WeeklyReview`)
+- Weekly Review (coming soon — v1 design)
-  - How to use: Button in Morning/Evening header area.
-Capture what worked/didn’t, adjustments, and wins for the week.
+  - How to use: Will appear as a button in Morning/Evening.
+You’ll set a “week of” date, fill worked/didn’t, adjustments, wins.
-  - Why it helps: Weekly iteration tightens the feedback loop; export shows “Weekly Adjustments & Wins”.
+  - Why it helps: Tight weekly iteration and celebration; locks after completion to avoid duplicate edits.
+  - Planned behavior:
+    - Choose week start (Sunday or Monday) in Settings
+    - Once submitted for the week, it hides until auto‑reset on the next week start
-  - Test it: Save a review; copy Morning export and check the section.
+    - Morning export will include “Weekly Adjustments & Wins” for the active week
+  - Status: Temporarily disabled to allow building this complete flow without regressions.

 - Anchor Nudge Bar (`AnchorNudgeBar`)
   - How to use: Enable frequency in Settings (off/low/medium).
 Header shows time since last anchor and prompts when due.